Densaugeo/notes-public/PlatformIO.md

 python -m platformio project init --board SOME_BOARD
 ~~~

 I used `nanoatmega328` and `nanoatmega328old` for the boards.
 It created a skeleton project, and set up the `plaformio,ini` file for using these boards.
-I have not tried to add boards to a project later on yet.
+I added `pico` later and it worked.

+## RPi Pico Setup

+The first upload to a new Pico must be done manually.
+Afterwards, the Pico can be flashed by PlatformIO's usual run command.

+To flash a Pico manually, hold down the built-in "BOOTSEL" button while plugging it in, causing it to boot as a USB storage device instead of running a program as usual.
+Copy the firmware image from `.pio/build/pico/firmware.uf2` to the Pico.
+If successful, you will see the default info file and web link replaced with a new filesystem.
+The new firmware will run immediately without needing a reboot.

 ## Usage